stuntrally/stuntrally3/docs/Materials.md

 ## 🌿 Grass

-Grass textures are in data/grass.
-They are transparent .png and mostly 512x512.
+Grass textures are in [data/textures/grass](../data/textures/grass).
+These are transparent .png and mostly 512x512.
+Flowers, seaweeds and all else posing as grass are also there.
+Materials are simple and in [grass.material.json](../data/materials/Pbs/grass.material.json).

 ## 🌳🪨 Vegetation

-Models (meshes) are in `data/trees*`.
+Models (meshes and their textures) are in `data/models/trees*`.
 The `trees-old` should to be replaced eventually with better.
-Rocks, caves, crystals etc are in `data/rocks` and `data/rockshex`.
+Rocks, caves, crystals etc are in `data/models/rocks` and `data/models/rockshex`.
 More info in their `_*.txt` files.

 ## 📦🏢 Objects

 Objects have their own [Objects page](Objects.md) for meshes, exporting etc.
-Meshes, textures etc are in `data/`, subdirs:
+Meshes, textures etc are in `data/models/`, subdirs:
 - `objects` - for dynamic objects with `.bullet` files and their 2nd `*_static.mesh` if needed (just a copy of `.mesh`).
 - `objects0` - for 0.A.D. models (mainly buildings) only, converted (from .dae).
 - `objects2` - for static objects with just `.mesh` and textures.
 - `objectsC` - for new City buildings, Alien etc. Also has various, universal `metal*` textures.
 - `obstacles` - recently split, only for obstacles.
+- `gems` - recent collectible item(s) and win cups.

 Each subdir has a `_*.txt` file with info on all from this folder.
 Any new model added needs also a new entry there in `_*.txt`.
 This is important for Credits in game, for credits to authors (if CC-BY, CC-BY-SA, but CC0 too) and tracking licenses, models, urls, etc.